NickHodges/Nick-Blog/src/content/info/Admire.md

 ---
-title: "People I Admire and Like to Learn From"
+title: 'People I Admire and Like to Learn From'
 draft: false
 ---